jeffpar/lonedissent/_posts/2019-03-17-supreme-court-opinion-announcements.md

 events.
 For example, in 2007, I [discovered](/blog/2019/03/01/) that the opinion announcements in [Time v.
 Hill](https://www.oyez.org/cases/1965/22) and [Swann v.
 Adams](https://www.oyez.org/cases/1966/136) had been recorded on January 9, 1967.
-It's unclear whether these rare occurrences were at the direction of the Chiref Justice or mere happenstance.
+It's unclear whether these rare occurrences were at the direction of the Chief Justice or mere happenstance.

 ## Opinion Announcement in Milliken v.
 Bradley